lukehayes/TT-Google-Analytics/README.md

-## Themetacular - About Me.
+## Themetacular - Google Analytics

-This is a simple Wordpress plugin for displaying information about yourself on your Wordpress site.
+A simple plugin for Themetacular Wordpress themes to easily add Google Analytics to your website.